a-new-level-dev/day-off-vsc-theme/README.md

 Hope you enjoy!

 _P.S.
-This theme is created with the use of the "Operator Mono" font in mind._
+This theme is created with the use of the "Operator Mono" font in mind. (ligatures are optional)_

 ## Note